 Bill Gasiamis 2:23

-Thank you for being here, I really appreciate it.
+Thank you for being here, I appreciate it.
 I very rarely get to hear from caregivers.
-And I think one of the biggest and most important things in stroke recovery is to get a feel for the people behind the scenes that are also doing their own version of recovery when they’re dealing with somebody that they know or they love or they care for who has had a stroke.
+And I think one of the biggest and most important things in stroke recovery is to get a feel for the people behind the scenes that are also doing their version of recovery when they’re dealing with somebody that they know or they love or they care for who has had a stroke.

 Bill Gasiamis 2:54

 And my thoughts were often with my wife about what she might be going through when I was becoming unwell.
-And I ended up in hospital three times.
+And I ended up in the hospital three times.
 And it was a very serious situation.
-And she had to take care of the kids go to work, be a caregiver to her dad.
+And she had to take care of the kids go to work, and be a caregiver to her dad.